Tissue Engineering

 A practical seminar on 3D cell culture for tissue engineering from Fraunhofer ISC

-The Fraunhofer Institute for Silicate Research ISC is to hold a seminar on Tissue Engineering in cooperation with the Fraunhofer Institutes for Biomedical Engineering (IBMT), Toxicology and Experimental Medicine (ITEM) and the Chair for Tissue Engineering and Regenerative Medicine (TERM) of University Hospital Würzburg.
-The two-day online event will provide a comprehensive overview of the basics of 3D cell culture for tissue engineering – in terms of both the biology and materials science.
+The Fraunhofer Institute for Silicate Research ISC is to hold a seminar on Tissue Engineering in cooperation with Fraunhofer Institutes for Biomedical Engineering (IBMT), Toxicology and Experimental Medicine (ITEM) and the Chair for Tissue Engineering and Regenerative Medicine (TERM) of University Hospital Würzburg and further Fraunhofer Institutes.
+The three-day online event will provide a comprehensive overview of the basics of 3D cell culture for tissue engineering – in terms of both the biology and materials science.
 And it will also offer an insight into practical applications, ranging from personalized test systems to the development and approval of cell-based therapies.

 Seminar details